Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTaste

 Menu for a Cozy Evening

 The vision at La Cuisine Provençale is to host small cooking classes and intimate seasonal dinners.
-Jane curated the following menu with dishes that she likes to serve to guests (after they have prepared and cooked) during cold weather months.
-In November, she and her partner planned to host a dinner surrounding the theme of wild mushrooms.
+Jane curated the following menu with dishes she likes to serve guests (after they have been prepared and cooked) during the cold weather months.
+In November, she and her partner planned to host a dinner about wild mushrooms.
 Unfortunately, the evening was cancelled due to the 2nd lockdown order in France the week before.
-However, you can enjoy the Winter Dinner Menu as she has shared it below.
+However, she shared below that you can enjoy the Winter Dinner Menu.

 Starter Course: